core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 In this example, a CoOL client performs the following operations:

-* Set "/system/ntp/enabled" to true.
+* Set "/system/ntp/enabled" (SID 1751) to true.

-* Remove the server "tac.nrc.ca" from the"/system/ntp/server" list.
+* Remove the server "tac.nrc.ca" from the"/system/ntp/server" (SID 1752) list.

-* Add the server "NTP Pool server 2" to the list "/system/ntp/server".
+* Add the server "NTP Pool server 2" to the list "/system/ntp/server" (SID 1752).

-* Set "prefer" to false for the server "tic.nrc.ca".
+* Set "/system/ntp/server/prefer" (SID 1756) to false for the server "tic.nrc.ca".

 CoAP request: